-According to a survey by US Department of Health and Human Services, 14% of American teenage population is over weight or obese which is a future risk for increasing burden of diseases like Diabetes mellitus, heart attack, stroke, obstructive sleep apnea and others on the health system of the country.
-Teenage obesity is more hazardous because teenagers are succumbing to complications of obesity earlier in life leading to reduced life expectancy.
+According to a survey by the U.S. Department of Health and Human Services, 14% of the American teenage population is overweight or obese, which is a future risk for increasing burden of diseases like Diabetes mellitus, heart attack, stroke, obstructive sleep apnea, and others on the health system of the country.
+Teenage obesity is more hazardous because teenagers succumb to complications of obesity earlier in life, leading to reduced life expectancy.

-Weight reduction with dieting and exercise seems to be the main therapy for individuals who are overweight or obese with body mass index less than 35 kilogram per meter square.
-As you gain more weight and reach a BMI of 35, things become difficult to control on exercise and dieting.
-For individuals who have body mass index 35 or above Bariatric surgery is the best option to lose weight.
+Weight reduction with dieting and exercise seems to be the primary therapy for individuals who are overweight or obese with a body mass index of fewer than 35 kilograms per meter square.
+As you gain more weight and reach a BMI of 35, things become difficult to control with exercise and dieting.
+For individuals with a body mass index of 35 or above, bariatric surgery is the best option to lose weight.

 Research conducted at Stanford University analyzed the outcome of 981 obese people who underwent gastric bypass surgery.
-Body mass index of these patients was in the range of 35 to 50 and above.
-The result of the analysis showed that patients who had body mass index 35 to 40 had a better outcome regarding safety of the procedure, effective weight loss and remission of diabetes mellitus than those who had a high body mass index.
+The body mass index of these patients was in the range of 35 to 50 and above.
+The result of the analysis showed that patients who had a body mass index of 35 to 40 had a better outcome regarding the safety of the procedure, effective weight loss, and remission of diabetes mellitus than those who had a high body mass index.

-Regarding selection of a facility for Bariatric surgery procedures, it should be remembered that a dedicated Bariatric surgery hospital with experience surgeons, anesthetists, nutritionist, sterilized operation theaters, intensive care unit facility and other facilities for the safety of patients, is the best choice.
-Bariatric surgery performed at such a dedicated Bariatric surgery hospital carries little risk of complications and patient recovers earlier and loses weight quickly.
+Regarding the selection of a facility, remember that a dedicated bariatric surgery hospital with experienced surgeons, anesthetists, nutritionists, sterilized operation theaters, and an intensive care unit facility is the best choice.
+Bariatric surgery at such a hospital carries little risk of complications, and the patient recovers earlier and loses weight quickly.